eclipse-iofog/helm/README.md

  helm repo add iofog https://eclipse-iofog.github.io/helm
  ```

  We can list all available versions of the ioFog Helm chart using `helm search -l iofog/iofog`.
+From Helm 2.16 onwards, only charts with production versions are listed by default.
+To list all versions, including development versions, use `helm search -l --devel iofog`

  To install a specific version of ioFog, use `helm install`: